mikesmallhelp/wacat/README.md

 Push the button #1
   1 passed (54.0s)
 ```
 Note that output contains "1 passed" so wacat didn't find any errors in the application.
 Please note also that a default wait time for every page is 5000 milliseconds.
 If you want to change this time use the flag --wait (see later).
-In the examples below we use a flag --wait 2000, because it is enough for the test applications.

 ### Detect HTTP errors